teodoropiccinni/custom-social-embed/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-This plugin will help you in removing some frustrating description and comments from embedded Instagram photos and videos.
+This WordPress plugin will help you in removing some frustrating description and comments on photos and videos embedded from Instagram social network.
+Custom Social Embed is developed by Teodoro PICCINNI, not officially approved or released by Instagram developers team.

 == Description ==

-This plugin will help you in removing some frustrating description and comments from embedded Instagram photos and videos.
+This WordPress plugin will help you in removing some frustrating description and comments on photos and videos embedded from Instagram social network.
+Custom Social Embed is developed by Teodoro PICCINNI, not officially approved or released by Instagram developers team.

 == Screenshots ==